FireFly Firing System - UK First Look & Unboxing

 This year (2021) we have seen a lot of excitement about an app-controlled firing system called IGNITE and justifiably so, it’s a great system as I discovered in my recent review.
 However it was not the first app-controlled system on the market in its home country the USA, that accolade rests with a system called FireFly.

-In fact members of my Fireworks Forum have been posting about FireFly since 2017 when news of it first surfaced.
+In fact UKFR readers have been talking about FireFly since 2017 when news of it first surfaced.
 For whatever reasons the system hasn’t had a UK distributor (that I am aware of) until now.
 This is why we have the slightly odd situation where FireFly came first in the USA, but IGNITE got distribution first in the UK.

 But it’s here now and I am pleased to have been sent a unit very early by the UK company distributing this so I can test it out.